qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 :meth:`~.ExperimentData.jobs` method.

 .. note::
-    See the how-tos for :doc:`instantiating a new ExperimentData object </howtos/new_experimentdata>` from an existing experiment that finished execution.
+    See the how-tos for :doc:`rerunning the analysis </howtos/rerun_analysis>` for an existing experiment that finished execution.

 Setting options for your experiment
 ===================================